-More than 1600 full-time, traditional undergraduates; nearly 500 continuing education; and 204 graduate students.
+Nearly 1600 full-time, traditional undergraduates; nearly 250 continuing education; and nearly 200 graduate students as of the Fall 2023 semester.
 Approximately 70 percent of our undergraduates live on campus.

 Faculty

 276 full- and part-time faculty members with a primary focus on teaching; approximately 82 percent of full-time faculty hold a Ph.D. or the terminal degree in their field; student/faculty ratio of 12:1.